Similarity surfaces, connections, and the measurable Riemann mapping theorem: Definitions and basic properties

 The best illustration of a similarity surface is M.C.\ Escher's lithograph \emph{Print gallery} where $\C^*$ is endowed with the atlas that consists of the branches of $z\mapsto z^\alpha$ with $\alpha = (2\pi i + \log 256)/(2\pi i)$, see \cite{dSLDS}.

-\loctitle{Morphisms}
+\subsection{Morphisms}

 A map between open subsets of similarity surfaces is called \emph{affine} if its expression in charts is locally $\C$-affine.
-The set $\C$ is a similarity surface with a global chart that is the identity, this is called the \emph{canonical atlas} of $\C$.
+The set $\C$ is a similarity surface endowed with the \emph{canonical atlas}, which consists in a single map: the identity map of $\C$.
 A map from a similarity surface to $\C$ is called affine if it is affine for the canonical atlas.

-\loctitle{Monodromy}
+\subsection{Monodromy}

 Let a \emph{germ} of chart at a point $M\in \cal S$ be an equivalence class in $E/\sim$, where $E$ is the set of non-constant affine maps $s: V\to\C$ defined in neighbourhoods $V$ of $M$, and $s_1\sim s_2$ whenever there is a neighbourhood of $M$ on which they are equal.